mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 Let's start by adding some code to grab the data out of the text field and text view on the Contact Us page.

-> NOTE: There are several ways of getting data in and out of UI elements.
+> **NOTE** There are several ways of getting data in and out of UI elements.
 You'll be learning several of them throughout this workshop.
 To start, you'll be learning a very manual way, then I'll introduce you to an easier way in a future exercise.

 <h4 class="exercise-start">
     <b>Exercise</b>: Get data out of a text field and text view